Granite: Weathering

 Physical weathering occurs on a large scale in the form of exfoliation joints, which are the result of granite's expanding and fracturing as pressure is relieved when overlying material is removed by erosion or other processes.

 Chemical weathering of granite occurs when dilute carbonic acid, and other acids present in rain and soil waters, alter feldspar in a process called hydrolysis.
 As demonstrated in the following reaction, this causes potassium feldspar to form kaolinite, with potassium ions, bicarbonate, and silica in solution as byproducts.
 An end product of granite weathering is grus, which is often made up of coarse-grained fragments of disintegrated granite.

 Climatic variations also influence the weathering rate of granites.
 For about two thousand years, the relief engravings on Cleopatra's Needle obelisk had survived the arid conditions of its origin before its transfer to London.
 Within two hundred years, the red granite has drastically deteriorated in the damp and polluted air there.

 Soil development on granite reflects the rock's high quartz content and dearth of available bases, with the base-poor status predisposing the soil to acidification and podzolization in cool humid climates as the weather-resistant quartz yields much sand.
 Feldspars also weather slowly in cool climes, allowing sand to dominate the fine-earth fraction.
 In warm humid regions, the weathering of feldspar as described above is accelerated so as to allow a much higher proportion of clay with the Cecil soil series a prime example of the consequent Ultisol great soil group.

+Fires can also contribute to the weathering of granite.
+The high temperatures reached during a fire—often exceeding 1000 °C—can cause significant physical and chemical processes that alter the rock.
+Among the physical processes, the differential thermal expansion of individual mineral grains, the anisotropic expansion of certain minerals, and polymorphic transformations, such as the alpha-beta quartz transition, induce substantial volume changes and generate internal stresses that damage the granite.
+Additionally, the decomposition of certain granite constituents, such as phyllosilicates, at specific temperatures further contributes to granite degradation.
+As a result, granite becomes micro-fractured, its total porosity increases, and its mechanical strength is significantly reduced.